ImperialCollegeLondon/RCDS-intro-to-MATLAB/README.md

 * Run the script.
 * Breakpoints
 * Change the script so that we do it with a matrix of size 3 instead.
+* NOTE: % is for a line of comment.
+For block comments, use %{   %}

 #### Repeat above lines in Live Scripts (code + text)